 - Malfunctioning oven control board – If the sensor shows accurate resistance when tested, and you’ve ruled out the failure of other oven components, then it’s possible the oven control board is malfunctioning.
 While the board cannot be easily tested, you can always inspect it for signs of burning or a shorted-out component.

 Repair Clinic stocks all the appliance replacement parts that can keep your electric oven baking and broiling as expected, including heating elements, thermal fuses, oven sensors, terminal blocks, and oven control boards.
-Type the full model number of your range or wall oven into the Repair Clinic website search bar to reveal a complete list of compatible parts.
-You can then use the part category and part title filters to refine the results to locate the exact part you need.
+Type the full model number of your range or wall oven into the Repair Clinic website search bar to reveal a complete list of compatible stove parts.
+You can then use the part category and part title filters to refine the results to locate the exact part you need to make the repair when your electric oven won’t heat up.
 While Repair Clinic carries parts that fit ovens from all the top brands, including Amana, Bosch, GE, Thermador, Electrolux, LG, Kenmore, Samsung, and Wolf, you’ll want to make sure you’re selecting a component that is a direct match for your specific range or oven model.